joskoradic/StringManipulation/README.md

-This project is released under MIT licence
+This project is released under MIT licence.
 Project contains custom string manipulation functions.
 I started this project because I needed safer functions for manipulating strings while using it on the microcontrollers